 We all use and rely on Google Calendar for keeping track of doctor appointments and important meetings, but did you know it's also a pretty great tool for tracking habits?
 Google Calendar allows you to create Goals for exercising, building a skill, organizing your life, and more.
 Plus, it ties in with your Google account.

 After you've got your Calendar all set up, you'll likely want to keep an eye on what events are on the docket.
 But truth be told, Google's Calendar widget is a bit outdated and is a sore on the eyes for some.
 That's where Calendar Widget by Home Agenda comes in.

 This is a customizable widget that ties into your calendars, providing your upcoming events at a glance.
 Customization is key here, as you can change just about every aspect imaginable, matching the widget to your existing home screen setup.

 If you want a clean and customizable widget for your calendar events, then Home Agenda is the way to go.
 You can customize every facet of what the widget looks like, making it easy to match your current home screen aesthetic.

 A new year means it's as good a time as ever to start some new habits.
 But why not have some fun with it?
 That's where Habitica comes in, as it turns habit-tracking into an RPG.
-Create the habits that you want to stick to, and earn XP and more to level up your character.
+Create the habits you want to stick to and earn XP and more to level up your character.

 The app is free to use, but if you want to upgrade your character's cosmetics or the way Habitica looks, you can purchase Gems.
 There's also a monthly subscription, providing exclusive items every month.